emjunior258/certeasy/CONTRIBUTING.md

 Anyone can submit a Merge-Request anytime, there is no formality for that.

 ### Permanent contributor
-If you want to be a permanent contributor of the project you should submit a request [here](https://forms.gle/6eAgcEe4LgMzQ8Zn7).

 Permanent contributors are part of the Certeasy Committee, which makes all the decisions about the project.
 Permanent members are leaders of the project and have the following responsibilities:

 * Contribute actively to the next milestone